-In particular, on-street parking problems are frequently associated with overflow parking from locations like schools and railway stations.
-These are some of the main problems in the smaller settlements and require fairly localised The Council introduced Decriminalised Parking Enforcement on 23rd January solutions to resolve them.
-This can often be facilitated by simple measures 2016.
-This provides the necessary powers for the Council to be responsible without the requirement for significant investment.
+from locations like schools and railway stations.
+These are some of the main problems in the smaller settlements and require fairly localised solutions to resolve them.
+This can often be facilitated by simple measures without the requirement for significant investment.